vi/websocat/README.md

 	timestamp:      	[A] Prepend timestamp to each incoming message.
 	socks5-connect: 	SOCKS5 proxy client (raw) [A]
 	socks5-bind:    	SOCKS5 proxy client (raw, bind command) [A]
-	crypto:         	[A] Encrypts written messages and decryptes (and verifies) read messages with a static key, using ChaCha20-Poly1305 algorithm.
+	crypto:         	[A] Encrypts written messages and decrypts (and verifies) read messages with a static key, using ChaCha20-Poly1305 algorithm.
 	prometheus:     	[A] Account connections, messages, bytes and other data and expose Prometheus metrics on a separate port.
 	exit_on_specific_byte:	[A] Turn specific byte into a EOF, allowing user to escape interactive Websocat session
 ```